stanford-oval/cs294-homework-workdir/hw1/README.md

 ```
 \t now => @edu.stanford.cs294.xxx.Restaurant() => notify;
 ```
+Here `\t` indicates the system that this is a raw ThingTalk command, not natural language.

 (Optional) You might notice the output looks terrible with one property at a time.
 You can actually define how the result should be formatted with annotation.